google/applied-computing-series/ac1/_sources/manipulating_data/joining_data.rst

      - Incorrect: The state with the highest death rate is not Texas.

+.. mchoice:: average_death_rate

-Question: What is the average death rate?
+   What is the average death rate?

+   - .97%

+     - Incorrect: Make sure you're not including the grand total.

+   - .58%

+     - Incorrect: The average death rate is not .58%.

+   - .49%

+     - Incorrect: The average death rate is not .49%.

+   - .62%

+     + Correct: Correct.

 There is a pretty big variation in death rates by state.
 One possible reason for this difference is the typical age in each state.
 States with younger populations should have a lower death rate than states with older populations.